-After a Power-on Reset, this bit is undefined (X).
-It will be set by an External Reset.
-A Watchdog Reset will leave this bit unchanged.
+After a power-on reset, this bit is undefined (X).
+It will be set by an external reset.
+A watchdog reset will leave this bit unchanged.

-• Bit 0 - PORF: Power-on Reset Flag
+• Bit 0 - PORF: Power-On Reset Flag

-This bit is set by a Power-on Reset.
-A Watchdog Reset or an External Reset will leave this bit unchanged.
+This bit is set by a power-on reset.
+A watchdog reset or an external reset will leave this bit unchanged.

-To summarize, Table 7 shows the value of these two bits after the three modes of reset.
+To summarize, the following table shows the value of these two bits after the three modes of reset.

-Table 7.
+Table 5.
 PORF and EXTRF Values after Reset

 Reset Source PORF EXTRF

-Power-on Reset 1 Undefined
+Power-On Reset 1 undefined

-External Reset Unchanged 1
+External Reset unchanged 1

-Watchdog Reset Unchanged Unchanged
+Watchdog Reset unchanged unchanged

 To make use of these bits to identify a reset condition, the user software should clear both the PORF and EXTRF bits as early as possible in the program.
 Checking the PORF and EXTRF values is done before the bits are cleared.
-If the bit is cleared before an External or Watchdog Reset occurs, the source of reset can be found by using the following truth table, Table 8.
+If the bit is cleared before an external or watchdog reset occurs, the source of reset can be found by using the following truth table:

-Table 8.
+Table 6.
 Reset Source Identification

 PORF EXTRF Reset Source

 0 0 Watchdog Reset

 0 1 External Reset

-1 0 Power-on Reset
+1 0 Power-On Reset

-1 1 Power-on Reset
+1 1 Power-On Reset